Each year, it’s fascinating to see which brands rise to become content marketing industry leaders.

 Sun Life Canada promotes much of their content on social, especially Facebook, where they have 96K followers.
 In addition, the company solicits feedback from readers on every article by having a star system where people can rate how good the article is.
 This data can help Sun Life make sure they’re delivering content that users truly value.

 You’ll be seeing a lot more of NewsCred’s #ThinkContent winners throughout 2017.
+By highlighting these amazing content marketing examples, we honor these brands who inspire us and push our field forward.

 We’ll be publishing in-depth profiles of these brands and spotlighting the masterminds and strategies behind them.
 We’ll also provide information on their learnings, takeaways, and best practices, so you can incorporate them into your own strategies and programs.